bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 61°
-- Cloudy
+- Clear
-- 61% humidity
+- 60% humidity
-- 13 mph wind
+- 14 mph wind
-- 100% cloud cover
+- 1% cloud cover
-- 18 AQI 🟩
+- 15 AQI 🟩
-- 0.26 inches of rain expected in the next 48 hours
+- 0.41 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>